Arlington, TX Emancipation Attorney

 The court will analyze your case based on what they consider to be in your best interests.
 Decisions regarding child custody and other decisions involving minors always use the child’s best interests as the final deciding factor.
 If the court agrees that emancipating you will help benefit you, they should grant your petition, even if your parents object to your emancipation.

 A parent’s consent and encouragement can go a long way toward helping you achieve emancipation.
 Many petitions for emancipation are used to help minors get married or enter into contracts, both of which may be intensely personal family decisions, and a court will typically see a parent’s support and encouragement as a positive factor that can help you seek emancipation.

 One final important factor to understand is that you can file a petition for emancipation on your own.
 While minors typically need a parent or another responsible adult to file lawsuits and other petitions on their behalf, it would be an unfair restriction to require minors to get a parent’s permission or consent before filing for emancipation.
 Because of this, minors can file for emancipation on their own behalf.
 You can also hire an attorney to file the petition for you or to work with your family to file a petition with their consent and approval.

 If you are a 16- or 17-year-old in Texas, you may want to seek emancipation to gain the authority to make decisions regarding your health, education, or marital status.
 Emancipation may also be necessary to seek justice by filing a lawsuit or to pursue business opportunities by entering into a contract.
-For help understanding your options in seeking emancipation, set up a free consultation with our Arlington, TX emancipation attorneys.
-Call our law offices at (817) 476-1797 to schedule your free legal consultation.
+For help understanding your options in seeking emancipation, set up a consultation with our Arlington, TX emancipation attorneys.
+Call our law offices at (817) 476-1797 to schedule your legal consultation.